Steps of the eviction process in Wisconsin:

-Evicting a tenant in Wisconsin can take around two to four months, depending on the eviction type.
+Evicting a tenant in Wisconsin can take around 2 to 4 months, depending on the eviction type.
 If another hearing must be scheduled after the initial hearing, the process will take longer.

 Grounds for an Eviction in Wisconsin